PLPAcademy/day-3-assignment-joanna-k-Chinyama/README.md

 B) Download the Dart SDK
 C) Update your PATH
 D) Run Dart Doctor

+    The answer is B) Download the Dart SDK

 2. Which command verifies the Dart installation on macOS?